 Tevora's Director of Incident Response, Matt Mosely, provided our staff with on-site training, presentations and toolkits to help us understand how to effectively respond to the cyber stalking, hacking, malware, scams and online harassment our clients experience.
 He shared tips for browsing online privately to seek help without detection, how to recognize if your phone has been hacked or if you're being tracked, and how to protect yourself on social media and email, to name a few.

 These resources and new skills have empowered Laura's House to help clients facing technology abuse to take proper precautions and to ensure their online activity is performed safely.
 Moreover, our partnership with Tevora allows us to share these tools with a larger audience.

-Over the next few weeks, we will publish several blog posts dedicated to cyber abuse protection and cybersecurity safety.
+Over the coming months, we will publish several blog posts dedicated to cyber abuse protection and cybersecurity safety.
 If you or someone you know is a target of cyber abuse, these tools can help.
 We will share general cybersecurity best practices as well as practical tips you can implement to:

 - Recognize if your social media or email has been hacked and secure your accounts

 - Detect any spyware or malware on your personal device, which can be used to eavesdrop on personal conversations and online activity

 - Browse online privately when seeking help to ensure your tracks are covered

 - Detect any signs you are being tracked and stop it immediately